 What's in a name?

-National forests, on the other hand, emphasize not only resource preservation, but other kinds of use as well.
-Under this concept of "multiple use," national forests are managed to provide Americans with a wide variety of services and commodities, including lumber, cattle grazing, mineral products and recreation with and without vehicles.
-The national forests are managed by forest rangers with the US Forest Service (USFS) under the Department of Agriculture.
+National forests, on the other hand, emphasize not only resource preservation, but also other kinds of use.
+Under this concept of "multiple use", national forests are managed to provide Americans with a wide variety of services and commodities: lumber, cattle grazing, mineral products, and recreation (with and without vehicles).
+The national forests are managed by forest rangers with the U.S. Forest Service (USFS) under the Department of Agriculture.

 Because they have different purposes, adjoining national parks and national forests may need to have very different rules.
-For example, national parks usually forbid hunting, while forests usually allow it.
-Dogs can be taken on national forest trails, but not those in national parks.
+For example, national parks usually forbid hunting, while national forests usually allow it.
+Dogs are typically permitted on national forest trails, but not those in many national parks.
 National forests may provide trails for motorcycles; national parks do not.
 Both agencies have designated wilderness.
-In these areas both agencies strive for maximum protection of natural landscapes.
+In these areas, both agencies strive for maximum protection of natural landscapes.

 Because Great Smoky Mountains National Park is next to Cherokee, Pisgah and Nantahala National Forests, visitors need to pay attention to where they are.
-A perfectly legal activity in a forest may get you cited before a court of law in a park.
+A perfectly legal activity in a national forest may get you cited before a court of law in a nearby national park.

 National forests surrounding Great Smoky Mountains National Park: